-Variance #2: This application also includes a variance to the building orientation standards of Section 17.82.20(A)-(C).
+Variance #1: This application involves a variance to the building orientation standards of Section 17.82.20(A)-(D).
 These standards are cited below.
-Subsection D is not applicable because the subject site does not have frontage on more than one transit street.

 - A. All residential dwellings shall have their primary entrances oriented toward a transit street rather than a parking area, or if not adjacent to a transit street, toward a public right-of-way or private walkway which leads to a transit street. - B. Dwellings shall have a primary entrance connecting directly between the street and building interior.
 A clearly marked, convenient, safe and lighted pedestrian route shall be provided to the entrance, from the transit street.
 The pedestrian route shall consist of materials such as concrete, asphalt, stone, brick, permeable pavers, or other materials as approved by the Director.
 The pedestrian path shall be permanently affixed to the ground with gravel subsurface or a comparable subsurface as approved by the Director. - C. Primary dwelling entrances shall be architecturally emphasized and visible from the street and shall include a covered porch at least 5 feet in depth. - D. If the site has frontage on more than one transit street, the dwelling shall provide one main entrance oriented to a transit street or to a corner where two transit streets intersect.